Valaa-Technologies/valaa-vault/STYLE.md

 ### 1.1.
 Use ECMAScript everywhere
-ECMAScript should be used as the text-based turing language of choice in all ValOS contexts (ValaaScript is acceptable as an ECMAScript derivative).
+ECMAScript should be used as the text-based turing language of choice in all ValOS contexts (valoscript is acceptable as an ECMAScript derivative).

 ValOS ecosystem as a distributed, multitenant architecture is complex